SteveSuv/remix-t3-stack/README.md

 # remix-t3-stack

+`t3` means typescript + tailwindcss + trpc, the name is from this [repo](https://github.com/t3-oss/create-t3-app)

-A full-stack todolist example using `remix-t3-stack`, aims to bring better DX to react developers.
+this is a full-stack todolist example using `remix-t3-stack`, aims to bring better DX to react developers.

 ![image](https://github.com/user-attachments/assets/0129c74a-29f7-4ec0-9957-bd83dae79558)